AcumenNations/Best_Seller_Story_Teller/master_story.md

 mark glimmered under the morning sun.
 "The sea sang, and this appeared.
 I think...
 I think Atlantis is real."
 Professor Kalogeras stared at her palm for a long moment, his expression unreadable.
 Then he sighed.
-"Lysandra, I know you have a fondness for myths, but—" Before he could finish, the ground trembled.
+"Lysandra, I know you have a fondness for myths, but " Before he could finish, the ground trembled.
 Not the sharp jolt of an earthquake but a slow, deep pulse that resonated in Lysandra's chest.
 The fresco's gilded wings shimmered and lifted from the wall, swirling into the air like dust motes caught in sunlight.
 They gathered into a